iplaycomputer/hybrid-ad-azure-lab/README.md

 ## Contributing

 Contributions are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.
 This repo enforces pull requests to `main` with required checks.

 - Required checks on PRs: markdownlint and “PR template check” must pass.
 - Please follow the PR template: see `.github/pull_request_template.md`.